-Periodical Cicadas only occur in the eastern United States.
+Periodical cicadas only occur in the eastern United States.
 Their red eyes distinguish them from all other cicadas.
+Maryland has three 17-year species that all differ slightly in appearance.

 In late spring 2004, Brood X of 17-year periodical cicadas emerged in the northeast United States.
 This is the largest of all broods in existence.
-In 2017, we are experiencing an accelerated emergence of Brood X here in Maryland as we did in 2000.
+They will return in Spring 2021.